SasView/sasdata/README.md

 A package for loading and handling reduced small angle scattering data.

-The data loaders provided are usable as a standalone package, in conjunction with the sasmodels fitting package, or in conjunction with the sasview analysis package.
+The data loaders provided are usable as a standalone package, or in conjunction with the sasview analysis package.

-### *The following instructions are a work in progress and will be updated as this package progresses.*
+### *This stand-alone package is a work in progress.*

 ## Install
 The easiest way to use sasdata is by using [SasView](http://www.sasview.org).